Introduction

 no

-guarantee there will be a profit), most
+guarantee there will be a profit), many

 books would never be written or published and the public would not get